 - Totalitarian government: arbitrary and unconstrained, deriving its power by force

-There are two major types of economic systems:
+There are two major types of economies:

-Government Match Game
+Step 2: Government Match Game Exploration

 Cut apart the cards, remove the cards in ALL CAPS.
 Place these face up on the table above the other cards, which you will place face down on a table.
 Take turns turning over two cards at a time to find matches between definitions and names of government and economic types.